Every Day is a Gift

 In 1999, when my oldest son was one, I taught myself to make soap...because, why not?
 I liked to cook, I liked chemistry and I wanted a creative outlet.
 Soap making had all those elements.
 I conveniently ignored the part of my brain that pointed out it was probably a dumb idea for an exhausted new mom to be working with potentially dangerous substances.

-It wasn't as easy to learn soap making back then.
+It wasn't easy to learn soap making back then.
 There was no YouTube.
 Google was barely a thing.
 I had to actually read books.
 Over time, I made enough soap to keep my family and friends happy and clean for a long time.
 We had another kid, then a third (had we not learned by then?).
 The ensuing years were one big blur of Thomas the Tank Engine, not enough sleep and being very thankful for wine.
 If you have kids, I’m sure you can relate.

 Starting a soap business wasn’t even on my radar until many years later, when, after losing my husband to pancreatic cancer and eventually re-marrying, my second husband encouraged me to make a go at owning my own business.
 And why not?
-Wasn’t I always the one telling others to “enjoy every day” and “cherish the little moments”?
+Wasn’t I always the one telling others to “enjoy every day” and “live life to the fullest”?
 It was time to take my own advice.

 And so here we are.

 While I enjoy making products, I also love owning my business.
-I love controlling my own destiny; pushing myself to learn more, be better.
-The best thing of all are the interactions with my customers.
+I love controlling my destiny; pushing myself to learn more, be better.
+The best part is the interactions with my customers.
 I love when they tell me how much they enjoy my products--when the Rosemary Mint soap reminds them of a particular moment or how nice it is to take time for themselves with an Earl Gray candle (my personal favorite).
-There are still so many more things yet to be done--new soap, new stores, new customers...and along the way reminding people to hit the pause button, look around and celebrate all the good things in life.
+There are still so many more things yet to be done--new products, new stores, new customers...and along the way reminding people to hit the pause button, look around and celebrate all the good things in life.